Data Frames - Part 2

 ValueError: could not convert string to float: 'Male'

-If we do the calculation with the Pandas dataframe, the ‘Gender’ is automatically ignored and by default we get \(6*5/2=15\) coefficients for the six remaining columns.
-Note that the values that involves the ‘Smoker’ column are meaningless.
+If we do the calculation with the Pandas DataFrame, the ‘Gender’ is automatically ignored and, by default, we get \(6*5/2=15\) coefficients for the remaining six columns.
+Note that the values that involves the ‘Smoker’ column are meaningless, since they represent a True/False-like binary.

-Let us now convert the dataframe to a Numpy array and check its shape:
+Let us now convert the DataFrame into a NumPy array, and check its shape:

 PYTHON